johnsosoka/ahk-scripts/README.md

 ### About
 Repository to house my various auto hotkey scripts.
 I am making these publicly available, but anybody who chooses to use these should be aware that I am very inexperienced with developing AHK scripts.
-It is extremely likely that I am breaking AHK Standards & conventions.
+It is very likely that I am breaking common AHK Standards & conventions.

 ### What is AutoHotKey?
 AutoHotKey is a scripting language focused on controlling computer input-- Particularly keyboard key presses &